John Harrison - Britain's Greatest Horologist?

 We do not think Harrison's achievements warrant his position as the 39th Greatest Briton ... or even the 139th.
 He was nowhere near Britain's greatest or most momentous horologist.
 After all, he only produced a handful of devices in his whole life and virtually nothing he invented was widely used in timepieces.
 His bimetallic strip and caged roller bearings make him a more momentous engineer than he was clockmaker or watchmaker.
 He barely deserves three momentousness medals.
 We think his timepiece achievements rank below Hooke, Huygens.
 Tompion, Le Roy, Graham, Mudge, Arnold, Earnshaw and Breguet.
 In our opinion, Tompion is marginally Britain's greatest horologist and by far the most momentous.
 We discuss this in another blog.

 We will end with a famous story about H5.
-Harrison was frustrated by vested interests that prevented him collecting his Longitude prize in full.
-He had an audience with King George III.
+Harrison was frustrated by vested interests that prevented him collecting his Longitude prize.
+He made a clone of H4, now known as H5, which he presented to King George III.
 The King decided to verify H5's accuracy for himself.
-It is said that he took daily recordings in the palace, concluding after 10 weeks that H5 lost less than 0.3 seconds per day.
+It is said that he took daily recordings in the palace, concluding after 10 weeks that H5 lost less than 0.3 seconds per day; i.e. 20 seconds over 10 weeks.
 We were always a bit sceptical that the King could calculate noon to within 20 seconds.
 We tried an experiment in our garden.
 It consisted of a plumb-bobbed vertical 2m stick and a line of wool pegged in the direction of Polaris one night.
 Happily our experiment was in 2018 when every day of summer was sunny and warm.
 The tip of the shadow moved roughly 2mm per minute.
 So we were wrong.
-If the King had used a 10m flagpole instead of a 2m stick, he probably could have measured noon to within 6 seconds (i.e. 1mm of shadow).
+If the King had used a 10m flagpole, the shadow would have moved just under 0.2mm per second, so he probably could have measured noon to within 6 seconds.